If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Not Having a Game Plan for Getting Back To The City

 So, you took a taxi or Uber to visit Muir Woods and had the time of your life.
-You grab your phone to order a returning ride and see that you have zero services.
+You grab your phone to order a returning ride and see that you have zero service.
 Now what?

 Muir Woods is gorgeous – but still, you don’t want to get stuck there!
 Skip feeling stranded by confirming your mode of transportation back to San Francisco in advance.
 Whether that’s a shuttle reservation, private car service, or traveling with Dylan’s, a confirmed ride back will put you at ease so you can enjoy the redwoods in peace.

-What to do after visiting Muir Woods
+What to Do After Visiting Muir Woods

 Visit Alcatraz